informalsystems/hermes/guide/src/commands/relaying.md

-Unlike the `start` command which relay packets over a single path, the `start-multi` command can be used to relay packets over all existing channels between the configured chains.
+Unlike the `start` command which relay packets over a single path, the `start-multi` command can be used to relay packets over all existing open channels between the configured chains.

 > __WARNING:__ The functionality is currently experimental.